SophCreates/SophCreates/README.md

 - 📚 Currently diving into **JavaScript** to bring my pages to life
 - 🎨 Obsessed with making websites look
 - ☁️ Dreaming of becoming a standout front-end developer
-- ✨ I'm also into Content creation and writing
+- ✨ I'm also into Creative writing

 ## 🌱 Currently Learning
 - JavaScript basics & DOM manipulation